ethereum/fe/docs/src/development/architecture.md

 # Fe compiler architecture

-The Fe project is split into multiple crates.
+The Fe project is split into multiple crates:

-fe
-- The command-line interface.
+- `fe`: The command-line interface.
 Mostly calls out to the "driver" crate to compile the given fe code.

-driver
-- Contains the main `compile` function that takes in a file path, and returns a compiled program.
+- `driver`: Contains the main `compile` function that takes in a file path, and returns a compiled program.
 This calls code from the parser, analyzer, lowering, yulgen, and yulc crates to do the actual work.

-parser
-- The lexer splits the program text into discrete tokens.
-- The parser checks whether the stream of tokens compose a syntactically correct program, and build an abstract syntax tree (AST)
+- `parser`: The lexer splits the program text into discrete tokens.
+The parser checks whether the stream of tokens compose a syntactically correct program, and build an abstract syntax tree (AST)

-analyzer
-- Checks whether the AST is semantically correct, and collects the types and attribute information needed by later stages.
+- `analyzer`: Checks whether the AST is semantically correct, and collects the types and attribute information needed by later stages.

-lowering
-- Replaces some high level fe code (syntactic sugar) with its lower-level equivalent.
+- `lowering`: Replaces some high level fe code (syntactic sugar) with its lower-level equivalent.
 For example, tuples are replaced with equivalent structs.

-yulgen
-- Generates yul code from the lowered fe AST, using types and attributes gathered by the analyzer.
+- `yulgen`: Generates yul code from the lowered fe AST, using types and attributes gathered by the analyzer.
 Yul is an intermediate representation language defined by the solidity project, designed to be easy to read, and easy to compile to EVM bytecode.

-yulc
-- Compiles yul code down to EVM bytecode (using the solidity compiler)
+- `yulc`: Compiles yul code down to EVM bytecode (using the solidity compiler)

-common
-- Contains some code that's shared by the other crates, like code for generating and printing diagnostics (errors and warnings for problems in the user's fe code).
+- `common`: Contains some code that's shared by the other crates, like code for generating and printing diagnostics (errors and warnings for problems in the user's fe code).

-test-files
-- Contains example fe source code files that are used in tests.
+- `test-files`: Contains example fe source code files that are used in tests.

-test-utils
-- Code for executing fe (and solidity) on the evm, for testing purposes.
+- `test-utils`: Code for executing fe (and solidity) on the evm, for testing purposes.

-tests
-- High-level tests of fe functionality, tested by running fe code on the evm.
+- `ests`: High-level tests of fe functionality, tested by running fe code on the evm.
 Tests of specific parser, analyzer, etc functionality are in the individual crates.

 ## Lexer/tokenizer